Apostle Nyamekye's MP Fires Mary Awusi After Threat Over Galamsey: “You Have 48 hrs to Apologise”

 Ghana’s top stories, now easier to find.
 Discover our new search feature!

-Apostle Dr Eric Nyamekye's representative in Parliament, Dr Nana Ayew Afriye, has taken a swipe at Dr Mary Awusi, Ghana Free Zones Authority CEO, over her threats to the man of God.
+Apostle Dr Eric Nyamekye's representative in Parliament, Dr Nana Ayew Afriye, has taken a swipe at Dr Mary Awusi, the Ghana Free Zones Authority CEO, over her threats to the man of God.

 Afriye, the Effiduase-Asokore MP, demanded Awusi apologise within two days after her threats to the Church of Pentecost's chairman, following comments warning about the threats of illegal mining.